Next page Index Previous page Home Next page Previous page Index Rational Veterinary Medicine

 The irony is that, even if we take the EHNR’s most optimistic interpretation of this study it is still merely a patient satisfaction survey (so no blinding or controls) where 27% of patients said their condition didn't improve after treatment with homeopathy, even when asked by a nice young post-grad researcher!
 The conditions addressed in the survey all appear to have been diagnosed by the patients themselves (who were already dissatisfied with conventional medicine) rather than a medical doctor and include vague symptoms such as “general pain” and non-symptoms such as “psychical pain”.
 Even the figure of 73% improvement following homeopathy quoted by EHNS is disingenuous since only 61% of those patients who improved could actually ascribe this improvement to homeopathy and only 18% reported a complete resolution of signs.

-Attena, F., et al. (2000) Homeopathy in Primary Care: self reported change in health status Complementary therapies in Medicine Vol. 8 no. 1
+Attena, F. et al. (2000) ‘Homeopathy in Primary Care: self reported change in health status’, Complementary Therapies in Medicine, vol. 8, no. 1.

 Yet another patient satisfaction survey, purely subjective, no blinding, no controls, which are always more fun when the percentages are looked at the other way round from how the authors present them.
-In this case a staggering 26.5% of patients reported they hadn't even experienced a moderate improvement in their health status a year after treatment.
-These were patients who had actually chosen to attend a homeopathic clinic so might be reasonably expected to look favourably on homeopathy but over a quarter of them thought it didn't do any good.
+In this case a staggering 26.5% of patients reported they hadn't experienced even a moderate improvement in their health status, a year after treatment.
+These were patients who had actually chosen to attend a homeopathic clinic so might reasonably be expected to look favourably on homeopathy but over a quarter of them thought it didn't do any good.
 Yet this paper is still quoted as positive evidence for homeopathy - laughable!

 Top